Rutgers Scarlet Knights: Men's lacrosse

 Rutgers began playing lacrosse in 1887.
-The team lasted 3 years, folding in 1889 after it 2–1 season.
-The program was re-instated in 1920 due in part to the efforts of Harland W. “Tots” Meistrell.
-In 1926 Fred Fitch took over the program and began a period of national prominence.
+The team lasted three years, folding in 1889 after its 2–1 season.
+The program was re-instated in 1920 due in part to the efforts of Harland W. "Tots" Meistrell.
+In 1926, Fred Fitch took over the program and began a period of national prominence.
 The team joined the USILA and in 1928 was awarded one of the association's gold medals as an outstanding team, along with three other teams that also shared the championship (Johns Hopkins, Maryland, and Navy).
-In 1932 the Rutgers team, led by “the best attack pair in the country” George Latimer and Frenchy Julien participated in the U.S. Olympic team tryouts.
+In 1932, the Rutgers team, led by "the best attack pair in the country", George Latimer and Frenchy Julien, participated in the U.S. Olympic team tryouts.

 Rutgers appeared in its first NCAA tournament in 1972.
 Since its inception in 1887, the Scarlet Knights have won 560 games and one national Class B championship, as well as producing 197 All-Americans and 10 lacrosse hall of famers.